 Designated as congested infrastructure with effect from 11 May 2020, on the basis of an expectation that all access proposals in respect of the December 2020 Timetable Period would not be accommodated.
 Further information is provided in the capacity study published in November 2020.
 The study concluded that there is no available capacity on these lines without significantly impacting performance and causing a reduction in timetable resilience.
-A number of Train Operating Companies have removed services after submitting their Access
+The quantum provided by the December 2022 WCML recast timetable structure through the Event Steering Group continues to ensure that a balance between capacity and a timetable that performs and has resilience.